 French author Francois de la Rochefoucauld said that “to eat is a necessity, but to eat intelligently is an art.”

-Feeding your cat well—really well—involves a little more thought.
+Feeding your cat intelligently involves a little more care.

-In this cat feeding guide, you’ll learn how to nourish your cat from kittenhood through his senior years.
-You’ll find out how much to feed your cat at different life stages, how many meals he’ll need per day, and which types of food are best.
+In this cat feeding guide, you’ll learn how to nourish your cat from kittenhood through their senior years.
+You’ll find out how much to feed your cat at different life stages, how many meals they need per day, and which types of food are best.

 We’ve broken down your cat’s dietary needs by age group, giving you a roadmap for good nutrition at every stage of life.